 A Lactation Room is a dedicated private room other than a bathroom, that is shielded from view and interruption from the public, which is used by nursing mothers to express breast milk by breastfeeding or breastpumping.
 (Also often called a "Nursing Room", "Nursing Mothers Room", or "Breastfeeding Room")

-Setting up a lactation room in a general working environment is quite simple and easy.
-The main requirement is a space big enough to accommodate the basic amenities for one or more nursing mothers (breast pumping or breastfeeding) and shielded from public view (meaning door must be lockable and any windows must have curtains or blinds).
-This space can be newly built or previously existing space converted and repurposed as a lactation room.
+Setting up a lactation room in a general working environment is simple and easy.
+The main requirement is a space big enough to accommodate the basic amenities for one or more nursing mothers (breast pumping or breastfeeding).
+The room must be shielded from public view (meaning door must be lockable and any windows must have curtains or blinds).
+This space can be newly built or pre-existing space converted or repurposed as a dedicated lactation room.

 Since passage of the Affordable Care Act in 2010, employers with 50 or more employees are required to provide Reasonable Break Time for Working mothers.
 This includes providing the appropriate space and amenities to help them express breast milk when needed.
 Here is the lactation room setup guide.